Jim has been in touch with his Bachmann EZ track ho scale layout:

 I scoured ebay and local sources for bargains in rolling stock and locomotives.

-I decided to start with Bachmann EZ-track because I got a steal on a big lot of new and barely used track at an estate sale.
+I decided to start with Bachmann EZ track ho scale layout because I got a steal on a big lot of new and barely used track at an estate sale.

 Last week I finally cleared the decks of other projects and got cracking on the benchwork and layout.